m-lab/ndt-server/fullstack/README.md

 directory inside the container at `/var/spool/ndt` using the `-v` argument to `docker run`.

-All arguments to this script are passed directly through to ndt-server.
+All arguments to `docker run` after the name of the image are passed directly through to the NDT server.